-In March 2022, the HHC reported from various accommodation sites that unaccompanied minors were placed there without the care of relatives or guardian.
+In March 2022, the HHC reported from various accommodation sites that many unaccompanied minors were placed there without the care of relatives or guardian.
 The high number of unaccompanied children placed with various sports club was of particular concern.
 Although the children were placed in facilities with good material conditions, they lacked access to education, to professional staff who was able to communicate with them and who could take care of them.
-This was the case in Szabolcsveresmart, where, at the otherwise well-equipped accommodation 7 unaccompanied minors between 12-15 years-of-age were staying.
-The children were evacuated from Kiev and were only accompanied by their sports trainer.
-Furthermore, 14 football player minor boys were placed at Hajdúböszörmény Workers' Hostel, all between
+For detailed description of these cases, please see the AIDA 2022 Temporary Protection Report.